cdsap/Talaiot/README.md

     }
 }
 ````
-Here we are adding the InfluxDb Publisher information to be reported and in terms of additional information tracked wea are removing the
+Here we are adding the `InfluxDbPublisher` information to be reported and in terms of additional information tracked wea are removing the
 information related with Git and Performance

 ## DSL